-We generate $n=1024$ samples.
-For the other divergences, we conduct a permutation test with the divergences, which is estimated by a modified kernel density estimation to obtain a density of $\mu$ and $\nu$.
-For density estimation, we use a Gaussian kernel whose bandwidth is selected via cross-variation.
+For comparison, we conduct a permutation test with the divergences.
+To calculate the divergences, we use a density function of $\mu$ and $\nu$ estimated by a kernel method with the Gaussian kernel.
+Its bandwidth is selected by cross-validation.
+We conduct $20$ trials with a significance level of $\alpha=0.1$.

-We show the results in Table~\ref{table:topology}.
-These score are error-rate over $20$ trials with significant level $\alpha=0.1$.
-KL- and JS-Divergences do not capture relations between circles, and the other divergences fail the relations in some cases.
-In contrast, the proposed test with the Wasserstein distance works well even though the supports do not overlap completely.
+We present the results in Table~\ref{table:topology}.
+The KL- and JS-divergences do not capture the difference between the measures, and the other divergences fail in some cases.
+In contrast, the proposed test with the Wasserstein distance works well although the supports do not overlap completely.